devarifkhan/devarifkhan/README.md

 * Proficient in designing serverless architectures for optimal performance.
 * Skilled in data analysis, scripting, and backend development utilizing advanced Python capabilities.

-**Security:**

-* Committed to secure systems with a foundation in security best practices, vulnerability assessment, and penetration testing.

-**Additional Skills:**

-* Foundational knowledge in ASP.NET and Flutter (eager to learn more!)

-**Open to:**

-* Discussions on serverless, security, or other technology interests.
-* Collaboration on projects requiring secure, scalable serverless architecture.

-**Contact:**

-* Feel free to reach out with any questions or collaboration opportunities!
-You can contact me via email at [here](mailto:[arifcse209@gmail.com]).

 <img align="right" alt="GIF" src="https://github.com/AswinBarath/AswinBarath/blob/master/coding.gif?raw=true" width="408" height="318" />